Friday, November 15, 2024

 H2 Plant Expansions & Revamps

 In over half a century thousands of round furnace reformer plants have been delivered worldwide by firms that since have exited the market.
-Axsia, CB&I, Hydrogenics, Howmar, Glitch, Koch and Pan American, amongst others have left Howe Baker as the sole remaining revamp/expansion specialists in North America.
+Axsia, CBI, Hydrogenics, Howmar, Glitch, Koch and Pan American, Hydrochem and UHDE amongst others have left Howe Baker as the sole remaining revamp/expansion specialists in North America.
 Round furnace reformer plants require periodic revamp, as reformer tubes, headers, catalysts, boiler economizers and pressure swing adsorber units inevitably fail over time.
 Older plants, especially, contain materials and design features that are often quite out-dated, and can’t be directly replaced without revised engineering to reflect modern ASME Code requirements.
 These inevitable revamp projects present important opportunities to improve the performance, reliability and safety of existing hydrogen plants.

 As hydrogen plant wizards Howe Baker can simulate your plant’s performance based on your historical run data and our detailed process and heat transfer models, and identify any possible bottlenecks in system performance to tailor the revamped plant performance to meet your business objectives.
 We evaluate and assist owners of many plants with different design philosophies and operational history, from recent units to ones with over 50 years of operational history.
 Howe Baker often s encounters common failure modes across all of the different plant designs to differing degrees, and can offer replacement equipment designs which incorporate lessons learned from a variety of operators and plant designers from across the decades.
 This body of experience is continuously growing, and combined with our own core technology in Pressure Swing Adsorption, allows us to provide a unique level of service to hydrogen plant operators.